j-c-cook/CS5433BIGDATAGroup6/Group6_PA4/Group6_Task_4_README.md

 predictions.
 The prediction using all of the features is lower than just using the bathroom.

+The technique for finding the right combination of `tree depth` and `number of trees` is to provide very high numbers to get a very good fit, then reduce the size as small as is necessary to maintain a good fit.
+It did not matter how many trees I added for this model, the `rmse` would not go down.

 The conclusion of these root mean squared error results is that random forest regression is the wrong machine learning network for this task.